Are NKT monks and nuns authentic?

 The Buddha

-Although most quotes above are from the Theravada Vinaya, the Indian-Tibetan Mūlasarvāstivāda lineage is not very different from it.
-The views regarding changing of rules and the importance of the Vinaya, are the same.
-Until now not much of the commentary literature of the Indian-Tibetan Mūlasarvāstivāda Vinaya has been translated into English, therefore the reader who seeks clarity may use the Theravada Vinaya explanations.
+Although most quotes above are from the Theravada Vinaya, the Indo-Tibetan Mūlasarvāstivāda lineage is not very different from it.
+The views regarding the change of rules and the importance of the Vinaya, are the same.
+Until now not much of the commentary literature of the Indo-Tibetan Mūlasarvāstivāda Vinaya has been translated into English, therefore the reader who seeks clarity and can’t read Tibetan may use these Theravada Vinaya explanations in English.

 Geshe Kelsang Gyatso’s views on ordination contradict the Mahayana and Je Tsongkhapa[1]